AYPatrL04/MIT-6.824-2021/Note.md

 ## Divergence sources

 - Non-deterministic instructions
-  - E.g. the instruction to get the time as it is hard to assure that the primary and backup execute in the same time, and the received values are usually different
+  - E.g. the instruction to get the time as it is hard to ensure that the primary and backup execute in the same time, and the received values are usually different
 - Input packets / timer interruptions
   - E.g. the interrupters might be inserted into the instructions stream between 1st and 2nd instructions of primary while between 2nd and 3rd instructions of backup, which might result in the inconsistent states between primary and backup in following operations.
 So the interruptions are supposed to be delivered at the same point in the instruction streams.
 - Multi-core